LinkSource checks our other database to find a copy of your article in one of our other databases.

 Databases by Subject

 Communication And Journalism Databases

-Look at the list of Communication And Journalism Databases for information about topics such as family communication.
+Look at the list of Communication Studies for information about topics such as family communication.

 Or you can try these Multi-Subject if your topic covers different subjects or is cross disciplinary.
 These are similar to Start Your Research but they don't search the library catalog.